-Here at Cocoa Runners, we’ve decided to concentrate on Zotter’s “Labooko” range of single origin chocolates.
-With an extensive range and two bars in each pack, they’re perfect for tasting, sharing, and exploring the differences between bean varieties, percentages and flavours.
-We were lucky enough to ask a few questions to find out more about Zotter’s exciting chocolate….
+Zotter sources its cacao direct from co-operatives and individual farmers.
+For our Library, we focus on Zotter’s ‘Labooko’ range of single origin chocolates.
+Each bar comes in two, which makes them ideal for tasting, sharing, and exploring the differences between bean varieties, percentages and flavours.
+We were lucky enough to ask a few questions to find out more about Zotter’s exciting chocolate…

-Josef Zotters passion always was cooking and working with high quality ingredients.
+Josef Zotter’s passion always was cooking and working with high quality ingredients.
 As a cook he worked in the best restaurants of this time in Vienna and also in New York and there he focused on the “sweet sides of life”.
 This was till 1987.
-He allways wanted to make his own business and so in August 1987 he started with me his own pastry shop in Graz.
-There we tried to make everything ourselves – confitures, compotes and of course pralines.
-And so first of all the Handscooped chocolates very developed (1992).
+He always wanted to start his own business and so in August 1987 he started his own pastry shop in Graz with friend.
+This is when the first Hand-scooped chocolates were developed (1992).